Pierricksan/Pierricksan/README.md

 >>> console.log("Hello World !")
 >>> I'm Pierrick, a new developer in this huge ocean...
-In the web develoment, I finished a formation in Openclassrooms school.
-I'm looking for collaboring on a Backend project using Javascript
+In the web development, I got a certification from OpenClassroom and M2i formation.

-// Dont hesitate to send me a message if you are interested in my profil //
+>>> Got certified with AZ-900 and Mulesoft developer level 1

 you can reach me on this @ : rousselot.pierrick@protonmail.com